droonga/droonga.org/tutorial/plugin-development/handler/index.md

 ~~~

 The `Collectors::Sum` is one of built-in collectors.
-It merges results returned from handler instances for each partition to one result.
+It merges results returned from handler instances for each volume to one result.

 ### Activate the plugin with `catalog.json`